 CEB Ebike Buyer’s Guide

-In addition to our buyers guide we recommend you try our Ebike Selector Tool.
-It's been built for our three Sydney shops so some brands are not available in Canberra but its a great resource and way to narrow down your options.
+In addition to our buyers guide we recommend you try our SEB Ebike Selector Tool.
+It's been built for our five Sydney shops so some models are not available in Canberra but its a great resource and way to narrow down your options.
 A Canberra specific one is in the works...

 The Electric Bike market has exploded in the last couple of years and the number of models and brands available is phenomenal.
 We have a great deal of experience with ebikes and sell the widest range of any shop in Canberra.
 With a great range comes great responsibility to help guide prospective customers in choosing the correct bike.
 We have refined this process over the years and have distilled it down to five key decisions you need to make when buying yourself an electric bike.
 We will go over these in store before you test ride and use the guide as a way to find out more about your riding experience and where you expect to use your new and very exciting ebike.